maxboeck/mxb-jekyll/_posts/offline-forms/2017-08-23-offline-forms.md

 ## Storing the Form Input

 There are [a few different options](https://developer.mozilla.org/en-US/docs/Web/API/Storage) on how to store arbitrary data on the user's device.
-Let's go with `localStorage` here.
+Depending on your data, you could use `sessionStorage` if you don't want the local copy to persist in memory.
+For our example, let's go with `localStorage`.

 We can timestamp the form data, put it into a new object and then save it using `localStorage.setItem`.
 This method takes two arguments: a __key__ (the form id) and a __value__ (the JSON string of our data).

 ```js
 storeData() {